CALCampus - Online courses for high school and college.

 back to top

-The CALCampus High School Division offers individual high school courses and a high school diploma program.
-Students from various high schools take individual courses for transfer into their own schools.
-Many home schoolers, too, take our high school courses to fulfill their requirements and electives.
-Additionally, adult learners who have already earned their high school diploma take our courses to fulfill college admissions and professional requirements.
+The CALCampus High School Division offers individual high school credit courses.
+Adult learners who have already earned their high school diploma may take our courses to fulfill college admissions and professional requirements.
+High school students, of course, may enroll in our high school courses.

 back to top